relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 - **Overview**

-  Data Transformation of type `AI Extracted Text Cleansing` can be used to identify and remove non-authored content and duplicative content from the Extracted Text of a document.
+  Data Transformation of type `AI Extracted Text Cleansing` can be used to identify and remove non-authored content and duplicative content from the Extracted Text of an email document.
 A single instance of this data transformation must be added to a data source to enable cleansing.
-It can be configured to remove confidentiality disclaimers, email signatures, email headers, and duplicative content that has already been ingested, allowing users to review and run rules on only the new and relevant information, removing unnecessary text and noise.
+It can be configured to remove confidentiality disclaimers, email signatures, email headers, and duplicative email content that has already been ingested, allowing users to review and run rules on only new authored content.
+This will reduce both false positive and duplicative alert volumes.

-  There are 2 types of cleansing : <u>Non-Authored Content Removal</u> and <u>Duplicative Content Removal</u>.
-Non-Authored Content removal allows a user to remove any content that is not written by a user or was auto generated, such as footers, headers, and signatures.
-Duplicative content is any content that has already been ingested in a previous email.
-Duplicative content is an email response within an email thread that was already ingested.
+  There are two categories of cleansing : <u>Non-Authored Content Removal</u> and <u>Duplicative Content Removal</u>.
+Non-Authored Content removal automatically removes content that was not written by the sender of the email, such as headers, signatures, and disclaimers.
+Duplicative Content Removal automatically removes content within an email that was previously ingested in a separate email.
+For example, when you reply or forward an email previous emails within the chain will be included in your new email below your new message.
+If these prior emails were already ingested by the system, this content would be removed from the new email, leaving only the new authored content.
 This is also called Email Thread Deduplication, since the content that gets removed are email threads within the email chain that were previously ingested in another email document.
-This allows users to only review and alert on only net new email threads as they come in.
+This allows users to only review and alert on net new emails as they come in.

   There are five fields that are used through the cleansing transformation process:

   1. <u>Extracted Text</u> - input field for cleansing that is generated during enrichment
-  2. <u>Trace Cleansed Extracted Text</u> - field that gets populated during cleansing.
-If nothing was cleansed, it will contain the same content as Extracted Text.
+  2. <u>Trace Cleansed Extracted Text</u> - field that gets populated during cleansing that contains the Extracted Text after non-authored and duplicative content is removed.
+If nothing was cleansed, this field will contain the same content as Extracted Text.
   3. <u>Trace Removed Extracted Text</u> - field that gets populated with the content that was removed from Extracted Text if content was removed during cleansing.
 It will be empty if nothing was cleansed.
+This content is stored in a JSON format and contains information on why the content was removed.
   4. <u>Trace AI Extracted Text Cleansing Status</u> - field that contains the status of the cleansing transformation.
 There are 4 possible statuses for cleansing.
 See status section below for the possible statuses.
   5. <u>Trace AI Extracted Text Cleansing Error Details</u> - field that contains the error details of cleansing transform if an error occurred.
 It will be empty if no error occurred.

-  When `AI Extracted Text Cleansing` is performed on a document, `Trace AI Extracted Text Cleansing Status` and `Trace AI Extracted Text Cleansing Error Details` document fields will be populated. `Trace AI Extracted Text Cleansing Status` stores a status denoting whether extracted text was cleansed, not cleansed, or a warning if an error occurred.
+  When `AI Extracted Text Cleansing` is performed on a document, `Trace AI Extracted Text Cleansing Status` document field will be populated. `Trace AI Extracted Text Cleansing Status` stores a status denoting whether extracted text was cleansed, not cleansed, or a warning if an error occurred when attempting to cleanse.
 If an error occurred, information regarding the error will be populated on the `Trace AI Extracted Text Cleansing Error Details` document field.

   There are four possible outcome after cleansing and are denoted with the following four statuses:

+  Regardless of the `AI Extracted Text Cleansing Status` a document will move through the document flow and be analyzed for alerts.
+If a warning status occurs on a document, it purely means that cleansing could not be performed and that analysis and alerting will occur on the original text.
+     {: .info}

   1. <u>Success - Extracted Text Cleansed</u> : Cleansing was successful and content was removed. `Trace Cleansed Extracted Text` will have less content than `Extracted Text`. `Trace Removed Extracted Text`  will contain the removed properties from the emails and `Trace AI Extracted Text Cleansing Error Details` will be empty.

   2. <u>Success - No Extracted Text Cleansed</u> : Cleansing was successful, but no content was removed. `Trace Cleansed Extracted Text` and `Extracted Text` fields will have the same content. `Trace Removed Extracted Text` and `Trace AI Extracted Text Cleansing Error Details` will be empty.